49ers' Sanders (ribs) likely game-time decision

 In other, more serious, injury news, 49ers defensive lineman Ronald Blair III will miss the rest of the season with a torn ACL in his right knee.
 Blair has been a key backup, accumulating 14 tackles and three sacks while playing all over the line.
 The Niners plan to work out some free-agent edge rushers in the next couple of days as potential replacements.

 Left tackle Joe Staley, who made it through his first game back from a broken fibula without any issue, has a broken finger and is seeking a second opinion.
-Shanahan said Staley could require surgery that would cost him a couple of weeks if it's needed.
+Shanahan said Staley could require surgery that would cost him a couple of weeks.

 Defensive tackle D.J.
 Jones, who left Monday's game with a groin injury, is expected to miss at least a week and linebacker Azeez Al-Shaair will be in concussion protocol before he can be cleared to return.